SuperpoweredAI/spDB/README.md

 from spdb import spDB

 db = spDB(name="Example")
-db.add(vectors, text)
-db.train()
+db.add(data)
+db.train(use_two_level_clustering=False)

 results = db.query(query_vector)
 ```

+For a more detailed guide, check out our getting started example [here](https://github.com/NickGator1/spDB/blob/main/examples/getting_started.ipynb)

 By default, all spDB databases are saved to the ~/.spdb directory.
 This directory is created automatically if it doesn’t exist when you initialize an spDB object.
 You can override this path by specifying a save_path when you create your spDB object.

 ## Adding and removing items
-To add vectors to your database, use the db.add() method.
-This method takes a list of (vector, metadata) tuples, where each vector is itself a list, and each metadata item is a dictionary with keys of your choosing.
+To add vectors to your database, use the `db.add()` method.
+This method takes a list of `(vector, metadata)` tuples, where each vector is itself a list, and each metadata item is a dictionary with keys of your choosing.

 ## How and when to train the index
 In order to query your spDB database, you’ll need to train the search index.
-You can do this by running the db.train() method.
+You can do this by running the `db.train()` method.
 The index training process exploits patterns in your vectors to enable more efficient search.
 In general, you want to add your vectors and then train the index.
 For more details on exactly when to train and potentially retrain your index, check out our wiki page [here](https://github.com/SuperpoweredAI/spDB/wiki/Search-index-training).

 ## Metadata
 You can add metadata to each vector by including a metadata dictionary.
 You can include whatever metadata fields you want, but the keys and values should all be serializable.